bbauska/JS-Programs/README.md

 });
 </pre>

-If no tag was given or a tag was given that doesn’t match the server’s current version, the handler responds with the list of talks.
-If the request is conditional and the talks did not change, we consult the Prefer header to see whether we should delay the response or respond right away.
+<p>If no tag was given or a tag was given that doesn’t match the server’s current
+version, the handler responds with the list of talks.
+If the request is conditional and the talks did not change, we consult the Prefer header to see whether we should delay the response or respond right away.</p>

-Callback functions for delayed requests are stored in the server’s waiting ar- ray so that they can be notified when something happens.
-The waitForChanges method also immediately sets a timer to respond with a 304 status when the request has waited long enough.
+<p>Callback functions for delayed requests are stored in the server’s waiting ar-
+ray so that they can be notified when something happens.
+The waitForChanges method also immediately sets a timer to respond with a 304 status when the request has waited long enough.</p>

 <pre>
 SkillShareServer.prototype.waitForChanges = function(time) {